 Step #8: Apply Polyurethane for Extra Protection

-Once the last coat of Danish oil has dried completely, we suggest you apply polyurethane over it to give extra protection to your wood and ensure that the Danish oil will last longer.
+Once the last coat of Danish oil has dried completely, apply polyurethane over it to give extra protection to your wood and ensure that the Danish oil will last longer.

 But avoid applying too much poly as a top coat since it will give an oily finish look to the wood.
 Only one coat of poly is enough to protect the wood while maintaining its natural look.